laertjansen/ProximitySensor/README.md

-ProximitySensor
-The device will trigger an alarm if anyone gets too close.
+ProximitySensor: The device will trigger an alarm if anyone gets too close.

 You'll need:
 - Arduino Uno